htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 1. Play my songs through Airplay from my iPhone: [Shairport-sync](https://github.com/mikebrady/shairport-sync) is an excellent project.
 2. Handle multimedia buttons: [Triggerhappy](https://blog.0x79.com/raspberry-pi-volume-keys-with-triggerhappy.html) does the job.
-3. Tell the Arduino the time, as the Arduino doesn’t know itself.
+3. Tell the Arduino the time, as the Arduino doesn't know itself.

 Items 1 and 2 are pretty self-explanatory.
 For part 3, I was getting really lazy and sloppy.
 So while I could do things more efficiently and less error-prone, I just assume that the device comes up on the Pi as `/dev/ttyACM0` and this simple cron script syncs the time from the Pi to the Arduino every hour and at startup.
-I have found the Arduino to be surprisingly accurate, it doesn’t drift more than a minute after 24 hours, so it doesn’t need the Pi to tell it the time that often.
+I have found the Arduino to be surprisingly accurate, it doesn't drift more than a minute after 24 hours, so it doesn't need the Pi to tell it the time that often.

 ```bash
 #CTXXX sets the time